imujo/mature_data_input_server/README.md

 # mature_data_input_server

-This is the server for an aplication which is used to add matura information to a database of maturas.
+This is the server for an application used to add matura information to a database of maturas.
 The matura information (questions and answers) will be used to create a quiz app for matura exams.

 > matura - final high school exams in Croatia